Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Impulse Control Issues

 It is normal for teenagers to push boundaries, and be a bit reckless at times.
 When this behavior becomes frequent and severe then that is a time to be concerned.
-For example, risky sexual escapades, sneaking out at night, legal trouble, etc. So if your teen has become less concerned for personal safety and the safety of others, that is a big concern.
+These troublesome behaviors may include risky sexual escapades, sneaking out at night, legal trouble, etc. So if your teen has become less concerned for personal safety and the safety of others, that is a big concern.

-Alcohol and drug experimentation is normal during the teenage years.
-Many people turn to drugs and alcohol to self-medicate for depression.
-Teens who are depressed are at a high risk of becoming addicted, especially if they are not getting treatment for substance abuse.
+Alcohol abuse and drug experimentation is normal during the teenage years.
+Many people turn to alcohol and other drugs to self-medicate for depression.
+Depressed teens are at a high risk of becoming addicted, especially if they are not getting treatment for substance abuse.

 Is your teen on their phone constantly?
-If this frustrates you, you are not alone.
+If their screen time frustrates you, you are not alone.
 Many depressed adolescents will use technology to escape or distract themselves from their feelings.
 This can even evolve into an addiction as they become more dependent on the situation technology provides.

 Self-harm is a worrying symptom of a deeper mental health issue.
 Teens struggling with self-harm are usually struggling with deep depression and/or an anxiety disorder.
 They need immediate treatment.